Stay informed

 dirk.heylen@mploy.be

-Decree of June 16, 2023 amending the Provincial Decree of December 9, 2005 and the Decree of December 22, 2017 on local government, with regard to the termination of the status of statutory staff member (Belgian Official Gazette July 10, 2023, effective October 1, 2023)
+Decree of 16 June 2023 amending the Provincial Decree of 9 December 2005 and the Decree of 22 December 2017 on local government, regarding the termination of the status of statutory staff member (BS 10 July 2023, entry into force 1 October 2023)

-The decree more or less equalizes the dismissal regulations for statutory employees and contractors of provincial and local governments and makes the labor courts and tribunals competent for disputes regarding the dismissal of a statutory employee.
+The decree more or less harmonizes the dismissal regulations for statutory and contract employees of provincial and local governments and makes the labor courts and tribunals competent for disputes concerning the dismissal of a statutory employee.

-The rules of the Employment Contracts Act of 3 July 1978 are declared to be “mutatis mutandis applicable” to statutory employees.
-The termination of statutory employment will therefore become possible
+The rules of the Employment Contracts Act of July 3, 1978, are declared "mutatis mutandis applicable" to statutory employees.
+Termination of a statutory employment contract will therefore be possible

-• with notice (with the same notice periods as for contractors);
+• with notice (with the same notice periods as with contractors);

 • for an urgent reason;